How old is my Australian Made Beale Piano?

 Enter your serial number below to find out.
 Your Beale Piano was made sometime between 1893 and 1976.
 We inherrited a Beale piano and wanted to know its age.
 So after some digging I found a table of serial numbers and year of manufacture.
 Turns out our Beale is over 100 years old.

 If you have the serial number, you can use the tool below to find out the age of your Beale.

 Beale Serial Number:

 For serial numbers 1? (unsure what the first number was) to 16448 the exact year is unknown.
-1884 to 1893 are Habsburg Beales (sometimes spelled as Hapsberg) imported from Germany.
-1893 to approx 1902 are non iron tuning system.
-Approx 1902 the Bader-Vader iron tuning system was introduced.
+1884 to 1893 are Hapsburg Beales (also spelled Habsberg) imported from Germany.
+Then the Australian made Beales from 1893 to approx 1902 are non iron tuning system.
+In about 1902 the Bader-Vader iron tuning system was introduced.
 The last Australian made Beale was made in 1976.

 What Does a 100 Year Old Beale Sound Like?